CODE OF CIVIL PROCEDURE IN POLAND

 LEGALISATION OF FOREIGN DOCUMENTS IN POLAND

 It is not uncommon for foreign papers to be used by the parties throughout the procedure.
 Foreign official papers have the same weight as their Polish counterparts in a court of law.
 Most foreign official papers cannot be accepted in court without being legalized or apostilled.
-The major means of verifying foreign papers is via the process of legalization.
-A consular official verifies that a document is in accordance with the legislation of the nation of issuance so that it may be used in a different country.
-It is important to remember that legalization does not prove the document is genuine; it only proves that it was issued in the correct format by a government agency with the ability to do so under local law and that the signature and seal on the document are real.
+The primary means of verifying foreign papers is via the process of legalization.
+A consular official verifies that a document is based on the legislation of the nation of issuance so that it may be used in a different country.
+It is important to remember that legalization does not prove the document is genuine; it only proves that it was issued in the correct format by a government agency with the ability to do so under local law and that the signature and seal on the document are genuine.
 Polish consulates may authenticate documents from other countries.

-According to the Polish Code of Civil Procedure, the court may request that a document written in a foreign language be translated by a sworn translator.
+According to the Polish Code of Civil Procedure, the court may request that a sworn translator translate a document written in a foreign language.
 As a practical matter, Polish courts always need official translations of documents into Polish.
 Hence, the plaintiff must ensure that all crucial papers are either in Polish or a sworn translation into Polish before filing a lawsuit in Poland.
 The language barrier is one of the main reasons you need an international private process service agency like Undisputed Legal in Poland.
 The official language of Poland is Polish, which means that any legal documents must be translated into Polish to be valid.
-At Undisputed Legal, we can ensure that your documents are properly translated into Polish and comply with the requirements of Polish law.
+At Undisputed Legal, we can ensure that your documents are correctly translated into Polish and comply with the requirements of Polish law.

 Nevertheless, if the copy filed in the case is certified as a true copy of the original, the parties may rely on that copy instead of the original under the Code of Civil Procedure rules.
 Legal consequences are nullified if a third party issues a certificate of conformity with the original.

-Foreign judgments are granted exequatur by law in relation to non-EU countries (other than those which are signatories to bilateral treaties relating to the enforcement of judgments), barring one of the specified exceptions, such as the judgment not being final, the case belonging to the exclusive jurisdiction of Polish courts, a party being deprived of a right to defend themselves, the judgment violating ordre public in Poland, etc. Polish courts will recognize judgments issued by foreign courts even if there is no reciprocity.
+Foreign judgments are granted exequatur by law about non-EU countries (other than those that are signatories to bilateral treaties relating to the enforcement of judgments), barring one of the specified exceptions, such as the decision not being final, the case belonging to the exclusive jurisdiction of Polish courts, a party being deprived of a right to defend themselves, the judgment violating ordre public in Poland, etc. Polish courts will recognize judgments issued by foreign courts even if there is no reciprocity.

 SERVICE OF FOREIGN DOCUMENTS IN POLAND